flatironinstitute/nemos/CONTRIBUTING.md

 > [!TIP]
 > Include an `Examples` section in all docstrings of public functions and methods.
 This will greatly enhance the code usability by showing concrete usage scenarios.

-3. **Examples/Tutorials**

-    If your changes are significant (add a new functionality or drastically change the current codebase), then the current examples may need to be updated or a new example may need to be added.

-    All examples live within the `docs/` subfolder of `nemos`.
-These are written as `.py` files but are converted to notebooks by [`mkdocs-gallery`](https://smarie.github.io/mkdocs-gallery/), and have a special syntax, as demonstrated in this [example gallery](https://smarie.github.io/mkdocs-gallery/generated/gallery/).

-    We avoid using `.ipynb` notebooks directly because their JSON-based format makes them difficult to read, interpret, and resolve merge conflicts in version control.

-    To see if changes you have made break the current documentation, you can build the documentation locally.

-    ```
-    # Clear the cached documentation pages
-    # This step is only necessary if your changes affected the src/ directory
-    rm -r docs/generated
-    # build the docs within the nemos repo
-    mkdocs build
-    ```

-    If the build fails, you will see line-specific errors that prompted the failure.